emilybache/gocddash/README.md

  - It needs to be installed and run on some server...
  - It has plenty of themes.

+## Configuration

+You will need a file 'application.cfg' in the folder 'gocddash', and also a 'pipelines.json' in the same folder.
+There are example files provided there for you to look at.

 ## Usage

     usage: app.py [-h] [-s SERVER] [-u USER] [-p PASSWD] [-d] [-c {1,2,3,4}]